 Acute silicosis is recognized by rapid progression of symptoms.
 X-ray findings include diffuse alveolar bibasilar opacities representing fluid-filled alveoli.
 On CT, areas of ground-glass density consisting of reticular infiltration and areas of patchy increased attenuation and inhomogeneity occur.
-These areas are best observed on thin-section, spiral CT views.
+These areas are best observed on high-resolution (thin-section), spiral CT views.
 The multiple rounded opacities of chronic and accelerated silicosis are not characteristic of acute silicosis.

 Conglomerate silicosis is recognizable by confluent opacities > 10 mm in diameter against a background of chronic silicosis findings.

-Tuberculin skin testing, sputum culture and cytology, PET, and bronchoscopy all may assist in distinguishing silicosis from disseminated TB or cancer.
+Sputum culture and cytology, PET, and bronchoscopy all may assist in distinguishing silicosis from disseminated TB or cancer.

 Pulmonary function tests and measures of gas exchange (diffusing capacity for carbon monoxide [DLco], ABGs) are not diagnostic but help monitor progression.
 Early chronic silicosis may manifest with reduced lung volumes that are at the lower end of the predicted range and with normal functional residual capacity and residual volume.
 In conglomerate silicosis, pulmonary function tests reveal decreased lung volumes, decreased DLco, and airway obstruction.
 ABGs show hypoxemia usually without CO2 retention.
-Measurement of gas exchange during exercise, using pulse oximetry or preferably an indwelling arterial catheter, is one of the most sensitive measures of pulmonary impairment.
+Measurement of gas exchange during exercise, using pulse oximetry or preferably an indwelling arterial catheter (see Procedure), is one of the most sensitive measures of pulmonary impairment.

 Whole lung lavage may be useful in some cases of acute silicosis.
 Whole lung lavage can reduce the total mineral dust load in the lungs of patients with chronic silicosis.
 Some studies have shown short-term reduction in symptoms after lavage, but controlled trials have not been done.
 Anecdotal evidence supports the use of oral corticosteroids in acute and accelerated silicosis.
 Lung transplantation is a last resort.